Email marketing tactics continue to evolve as new technology becomes available.

 Tammy Pennington, channel marketing manager for digital recruitment at Nurse.com powered by Relias, said you have a better chance of getting a message to fit the subject line space by shooting for 35 characters.

-Sticking to this character count also makes your subject line mobile friendly, which is important.
+Sticking to this character count also makes your subject line mobile friendly, which is important and ultimately makes it an email subject lines that work.

 2 — Know your audience